rayfrankenstein/AITOW/README.md

 The result is code that lacks structure and inventive, as every action is initiated by the product people and every feature developed on its own without any respect or knowledge for the context.
 In other words, Agile, as I've experienced it, manages to push again software developers in the role of mere translators into code of a constant flow of requests from their clients, who in turn are completely unaware of and uninterested in the technical aspects involved.
 No need to say that this is the death of innovation and creativity.”--Anonymous, [https://www.quora.com/Does-Agile-Kill-Innovation](https://www.quora.com/Does-Agile-Kill-Innovation)

 ---
+"Absolutely.
+When you fly a dozen people around 2-4 times a year to spend two days playing point poker, you've truly quaffed the wrong kool-aid.

+Blah blah two pizza blah blah.
+Points are not hours, compare each story to a prior story of the same complexity blah blah -- which makes all manner of bogus assumptions.

+Every team member should be capable of handling any story, every problem is neatly divisible into Fibonacci chunks and precisely predictable :rolleyes:.

+My experience with Cult Agile is to have seen it piss away hundreds of thousands of dollars."--cthulu11, [https://developers.slashdot.org/story/19/08/24/1748246/is-agile-becoming-less-and-less-relevant#comments](https://developers.slashdot.org/story/19/08/24/1748246/is-agile-becoming-less-and-less-relevant#comments)

+---
+"The kind of problems described in the summary have always existed even if web and mobile phone developers are only discovering them now.
+Agile always was a poor fit for anything that requires thought and planning.
+I've spent months working on changes that resulted in maybe 100 lines of code.
+First, I have to figure out what to do, then do a preliminary analysis of how it might change things and discuss it with colleagues, then implement and test it (which is takes no time at all) and then to finally try it on real data and prove it does exactly what it was supposed to with no unintended side effects.
+And, yes, you always find unexpected side effects.
+Some are due to bugs or limitations in the rest of the code that did not make a difference before, some are due to corner cases or improper inputs which worked "by accident" and some changes just look really weird but after careful analysis (by hand) turn out to actually be correct.

+The point is, when the testing and verification of a feature takes a month, you really don't want to find fundamental flaws in your thinking or your code since that would require rechecking and retesting everything again.
+I don't see how any of this could be packaged into 2 week sprints or how daily meetings would help (Yes, I'm doing the same thing as yesterday.
+Yes, it is still hard.
+No, I don't know how long it will take since it depends on the number of issues I find that needs analysis).

+It seems to me "agile" only works if all the features are "light": quick to implement, no side effects, easy to test and verify etc. Like "add a green button here" and not "replace the central calculation engine which is used by everyone and everything and make sure no one is adversely affected."--ath1901, [https://developers.slashdot.org/story/19/08/24/1748246/is-agile-becoming-less-and-less-relevant#comments](https://developers.slashdot.org/story/19/08/24/1748246/is-agile-becoming-less-and-less-relevant#comments)

+---
+"There are many classes of problems that result in the kind of work that was described by the GP - data analysis and curation being the example quoted in the linked article.
+There analytical work is huge and needed upfront, and the changes, if any, that is needed to the system, can be small.
+Maintenance work in data processing in data transformation constantly gives challenges like this.
+I once dealt with an entire system that got mothballed because of a critical defect that required 3 months of analysis to understand the problem.
+The fix took three lines of code.
+How do you break this up into an an agile story and work it into a sprint timeline?"--Kenneth Stephen, [https://developers.slashdot.org/story/19/08/24/1748246/is-agile-becoming-less-and-less-relevant#comments](https://developers.slashdot.org/story/19/08/24/1748246/is-agile-becoming-less-and-less-relevant#comments)

+---
+"Sometimes making small deliverables is either the hardest part of the project, or it's just impractical to get a two week chunk of work.
+Remember, everybody is overloaded, so that's 10 two week tasks all wanted to be done in a literal two weeks.
+Sounds bad, but it's a fact of life in many places.
+Understanding the specs and getting clarity may take longer than two weeks, it takes longer than 2 weeks to get a review of the requirements.
+It takes longer than 2 weeks to set up a test bed.
+Sure, the agile trainers all disagreed with this, but they never gave good examples on how to split stuff up without it sounding highly artificial."--Darinbob, [https://developers.slashdot.org/story/19/08/24/1748246/is-agile-becoming-less-and-less-relevant#comments](https://developers.slashdot.org/story/19/08/24/1748246/is-agile-becoming-less-and-less-relevant#comments)

+---
+"Part of the problem [with agile in embedded development] is the decomposing problems into 2 (or 3) week chunks, avoiding a high level design, focusing on low level module testing while glossing over the more important integration and system testing.
+There are tasks that are just huge, do you really have a sprint for reading chapter one and two of the SoC developer's guide, another sprint for chapter three, and so forth. which all must happen before you tell the team of the product is viable or if you need to look at other vendors?
+And unit test can't even begin until you've created enough of the base platform that you can run the tests on the real hardware (except for simplistic tests.
+There are unexpected road bumps every day, the two week task will become a 12 week hurdle, you have to plan changes like that.
+And on a real device you can't give a demo at the end of a sprint when it takes a couple sprints just to build enough framework for a demo.
+Testing a feature may take 4 or 5 sprints, that's the first thing we had to change in the Orthodox Agile Religion, we couldn't have development and testing be simultaneous.

+Finally, you don't have interchangeable developers.
+Sure, in a web world where you have 7 people who all do the same job it's easy.
+But if you have only one expert on the radio, and only one expert on protocols, and only one expert on crypto, and three junior people all unfamiliar with RTOS concepts, then the developers aren't fungible."--DarinBob, [https://developers.slashdot.org/story/19/08/24/1748246/is-agile-becoming-less-and-less-relevant#comments](https://developers.slashdot.org/story/19/08/24/1748246/is-agile-becoming-less-and-less-relevant#comments)

+---
 “Before answering this question, I re-read the Agile Manifesto - http://agilemanifesto.org/princi...

 Some general observations could be:- Face to face conversation is not always the best way to remember things, our highest priority is to serve the customer but unfortunately the customer doesn’t know what they want and it can become a fool’s errand, business people and developers must work together frequently/daily but we all know that constant interruptions are the death knell of focussed code writing.
 What we do notice is how mention of the best solutions and architectures arise from self-organising teams but where is the evidence of this being true?
 However, the original manifesto was created by experienced software developers to try and deliver better solutions to the business quicker.